s0mnaths/amfoss-tasks/task-04/README.md

 ## Debugging Derbies
 This was one of the easiest main tasks.
 Initially after seeing the long program in the MathQuiz.java file, I got nervous but then soon figured out that it was just basic syntax errors and I got rid of them.
-I had to look up a few things to get rid of all of Lenna's mistake but at the end everything wasa breeze.
+I had to look up a few things to get rid of all of Lenna's mistake but at the end everything was a breeze.